 - This is a high-importance absorption interaction, but it is usually manageable.

-- Low B12 can cause anemia, fatigue, numbness, tingling, balance problems, and worsening neuropathy.
+- Low B12 can cause anemia, fatigue, numbness, tingling, balance problems, and worsening neuropathy, which may be mistaken for diabetes itself.

-- You can usually take metformin and vitamin B12 together; timing separation is not typically needed.
+- You can usually take metformin and vitamin B12 together; timing separation is not needed.

-- People on long-term metformin should ask about periodic B12 testing.
+- People on long-term metformin should ask their doctor or pharmacist about periodic B12 testing, and review any supplementation with them rather than self-dosing.

 - Do not stop metformin on your own; instead, monitor and correct B12 if needed.